ramblinjan/ramblinjan.github.io/_posts/2016-10-03-Your-Hiring-Process-is-your-engineering-process.md

 ## Moving Fast

 I always end an interview with a good candidate the same way.
 "You should hear from us within two days at most.
 Email me directly if you don't."
-In a field were good candidates have so much leverage, there's no excuse for taking a week to check in.
+In a field where good candidates have so much leverage, there's no excuse for taking a week to check in.
 If you move slowly, you're choosing to miss out on good candidates, wasting time, and establishing a pattern of mismanagement.

 No, you shouldn't hire just anyone.
 But you should be ready to hire some candidates who seem imperfect.
 Be ready to miss out on a good candidate here and there.
 A team that has a dogmatic obsession